OnurGumus/onurgumus.github.io/_posts/2020-12-05-How-to-diagnose-dotnet-in-containers.md

 Output File    : /root/trace.nettrace
 ```

-This is a trace file you should open via tool like perfview.
-This kind of perfview trace will include wall-clock thread-time (find the slowest functions including I/O), all exceptions and other memory statistics.
+This is a trace file you should open via a tool like perfview.
+This kind of trace will include wall-clock thread-time (find the slowest functions including I/O), all exceptions and other memory statistics.

 * **Download the trace file:**
 Once you collected the trace copy the file from container to your local